 Mr. Wilson has an excellent record for representing individuals with Personal Injury cases, Worker's Compensation claims, Family Law, and Criminal Defense.
 He also practices and maintains an office in Shelbyville, Tennessee.

-To meet the professionals at Wilson, Howser and Oliver, stop by our Murfreesboro, TN office today or call 615.895.0030 to schedule your free initial consultation.
+To meet the professionals at Wilson, Howser, Oliver and Turner, stop by our Murfreesboro, TN office today or call 615.895.0030 to schedule your free initial consultation.